Saturn/live-football-ontv/README.md

 	"devices": [0, 3]
 }
 ```
-You will get notified when the script runs if Arsenal or Chelsea are playing within live on UK tv in the next 48 hours.
+You will get notified when the script runs if Arsenal or Chelsea are playing within live on UK television in the next 48 hours.
 (Or at least that is what I intend!!)

 In this config example the user wants to receive push messages on two devices.
 To figure out the index number of the devices you want: